michael2012z/BitBible/markdown/KJV/files/Lev.md

 28. Ye shall not make any cuttings in your flesh for the dead, nor print any marks upon you: I am the Lord.

-29. Do not prostitute thy daughter, to cause her to be a whore; lest the land fall to whoredom, and the land become full of wickedness.prostitute: Heb. profane
+29. Do not prostitute thy daughter, to cause her to be a whore; lest the land fall to whoredom, and the land become full of wickedness.

 30. Ye shall keep my sabbaths, and reverence my sanctuary: I am the Lord.